farhaanxxiv/CountryFactsAPI/README.md

 # CountryFactsAPI
-Api for getting a random fact about a country
+Api for getting a random fact about a country \n Returns text
-Returns text